-- Class W Warrants, exercisable for up to an aggregate of 526,362 shares of Class A Common Stock at an exercise price of \$7.50 per share; - Class Z Warrants, exercisable for up to an aggregate of 123,109 shares of Class A Common Stock at a price of \$12.00 per share; - Class I Warrants, exercisable for up to an aggregate of 800,000 shares of our Class A Common Stock at an exercise price of \$8.13 per share; - Class II Warrants, exercisable for up to an aggregate of 1,200,000 shares of our Class A Common Stock at an exercise price of \$9.67 per share; - Class III-A Warrants, exercisable for up to an aggregate of 380,000 shares of our Class A Common Stock at an exercise price of \$11.61 per share; - Class III-B Warrants, exercisable for up to an aggregate of 1,620,000 shares of our Class A Common Stock at an exercise price of \$11.61 per share. - Redbox Warrants, exercisable for up to an aggregate of 1,378,248 shares of our Class A Common Stock at an exercise price of \$132.18 per share.
+- Class Z Warrants, exercisable for up to an aggregate of 123,109 shares of Class A Common Stock at a price of \$12.00 per share; - Class I Warrants, exercisable for up to an aggregate of 800,000 shares of our Class A Common Stock at an exercise price of \$8.13 per share; - Class II Warrants, exercisable for up to an aggregate of 1,200,000 shares of our Class A Common Stock at an exercise price of \$9.67 per share; - Class III-A Warrants, exercisable for up to an aggregate of 380,000 shares of our Class A Common Stock at an exercise price of \$11.61 per share; - Class III-B Warrants, exercisable for up to an aggregate of 1,620,000 shares of our Class A Common Stock at an exercise price of \$11.61 per share; - Redbox Warrants, exercisable for up to an aggregate of 1,378,248 shares of our Class A Common Stock at an exercise price of \$132.18 per share.

-If all of the outstanding warrants are exercised for cash we will be required to issue an aggregate of 6,027,719 shares of Class A Common Stock, or approximately 46% of our Class A Common Stock outstanding as of December 31, 2022.
+If all of the outstanding warrants are exercised for cash we will be required to issue an aggregate of 5,501,357 shares of Class A Common Stock, or approximately 20% of our Class A Common Stock outstanding as of December 31, 2023.
 The warrant holders will likely exercise the warrants only at a time when it is economically beneficial to do so.
 Accordingly, the exercise of these warrants will significantly dilute our other equity holders and may adversely affect the market price of our publicly traded securities.

-We utilize At the Market Issuance Sales Agreements, pursuant to which we may offer and sell, from time to time, shares of Class A Common Stock and shares of Series A Preferred Stock, which may adversely affect the price of our Class A Common Stock and Series A Preferred Stock.
+We utilize At the Market Issuance Sales Agreements and private sales, pursuant to which we may offer and sell, from time to time, shares of Class A Common Stock and shares of Series A Preferred Stock, which may adversely affect the price of our Class A Common Stock and Series A Preferred Stock.

-We utilize At the Market Issuance Sales Agreement ("ATM Agreements") pursuant to which we may issue shares of Class A Common Stock and Series A Preferred Stock having an aggregate offering price of up to \$1,000,000,000.
+We utilize At the Market Issuance Sales Agreement ("ATM Agreements") and private sales pursuant to which we may issue shares of Class A Common Stock and Series A Preferred Stock having an aggregate offering price of up to \$1,000,000,000.
 The sale of Class A Common Stock will dilute our other equity holders and may adversely affect the market price of the Class A Common Stock.
 Issuance of shares of our Series A Preferred Stock will increase our dividend payment obligations and increase the liquidation preference.
-Under our currently existing ATM Agreement with Virtu Americas and B. Riley, as of December 31, 2022, we have sold an aggregate of 718,027 shares of Series A Preferred Stock, generating net proceeds to us of \$17.0 million.
+Under our currently existing ATM Agreement with Virtu Americas and B. Riley, for the year ended December 31, 2023, we have sold an aggregate of 1,200,703 shares of Series A Preferred Stock, generating net proceeds to us of \$18.8 million.
+Outside of that, we completed private unregistered sales of 1,200,000 shares of preferred stock, generating \$8.1 million.